-On May 15, 2023, we paid a distribution of \$0.15 per common unit related to the first quarter of 2023.
+On August 14, 2023, we paid a distribution of \$0.15 per common unit related to the second quarter of 2023.
 With respect to our Class A Convertible Preferred Units, we declared a quarterly cash distribution of \$0.9473 per preferred unit (or \$3.7892 on an annualized basis) for each preferred unit held of record.
-These distributions were paid on May 15, 2023 to unitholders holders of record at the close of business April 28, 2023.
+These distributions were paid on August 14, 2023 to unitholders holders of record at the close of business July 31, 2023.

-In July 2023, we declared our quarterly distribution to our common unitholders of \$0.15 per unit related to the 2023 Quarter.
-With respect to our Class A Convertible Preferred Units, we declared a quarterly cash distribution of \$0.9473 per Class A

-Convertible Preferred Unit (or \$3.7892 on an annualized basis) for each Class A Convertible Preferred Unit held of record.
-These distributions will be payable August 14, 2023 to unitholders of record at the close of business on July 31, 2023.
+In October 2023, we declared our quarterly distribution to our common unitholders of \$0.15 per unit related to the 2023 Quarter.
+With respect to our Class A Convertible Preferred Units, we declared a quarterly cash distribution of \$0.9473 per Class A Convertible Preferred Unit (or \$3.7892 on an annualized basis) for each Class A Convertible Preferred Unit held of record.
+These distributions will be payable November 14, 2023 to unitholders of record at the close of business on October 31, 2023.

-Ukraine War and Market Update
+International Conflicts and Market Update

 Management's estimates are based on numerous assumptions about future operations and market conditions, which we believe to be reasonable, but are inherently uncertain.
-The uncertainties underlying our assumptions could cause our estimates to differ significantly from actual results, including with respect to the duration and severity of the lasting impacts of the war in Ukraine and the result of any economic recession or depression that has occurred or may occur in the future as a result of or as it relates to changes in governmental policies aimed at addressing inflation, which could cause fluctuations in global economic conditions, including capital and credit markets.
+The uncertainties underlying our assumptions could cause our estimates to differ significantly from actual results, including with respect to the duration and severity of the lasting impacts of international conflicts, such as the conflict in Israel and the war in Ukraine, and the result of any economic recession or depression that has occurred or may occur in the future as a result of or as it relates to changes in governmental policies aimed at addressing inflation, which could cause fluctuations in global economic conditions, including capital and credit markets.
 We will continue to monitor the current market environment and to the extent conditions deteriorate, we may identify triggering events that may require future evaluations of the recoverability of the carrying value of our long-lived assets, intangible assets and goodwill, which could result in impairment charges that could be material to our results of operations.

-Although the ultimate impacts of the war in Ukraine, and fluctuations in global economic conditions, including capital and credit markets, are still unknown at this time, we believe the fundamentals of our core businesses continue to remain strong and, given the current industry environment and capital market behavior, we have continued our focus on deleveraging our balance sheet as further explained in "Liquidity and Capital Resources".
+Although the ultimate impacts of these international conflicts, and fluctuations in global economic conditions, including capital and credit markets, are still unknown at this time, we believe the fundamentals of our core businesses continue to remain strong and, given the current industry environment and capital market behavior, we have continued our focus on deleveraging our balance sheet as further explained in "Liquidity and Capital Resources".